kaktus-org/kaktus/README.md

 ## Running the Development Server

-You should be able to run all development services simply with docker.
+Once configuring the .env file, you should be able to run all development services simply with docker.
 Just run:

 ```
 docker compose up